Collection of $165,000 Account From Uncreditworthy Contractor

 Our office was retained to file Mechanicís Liens on the properties benefited by the materials installed by Contractor B and filed several liens.
 Payment of approximately $60,500 was received to release these Mechanicís Liens at various times.
 A personal note for the remaining balance was entered into by the principal of Contractor B. After default, suit was filed later by our firm for the approximate $104,500 balance due against both contractors A & B jointly and severally.
 Additionally, a count for material misrepresentation was filed against Contractor B since it knew that it was denied credit and employed a subterfuge to obtain the materials.

 Contractor A threatened bankruptcy and settled its liability under the suit for $50,000.
 Judgment was obtained previously against Contractor B and its principal for the full amount due, including the count for material misrepresentation.
 Garnishments against the principal of Contractor B resulted in the principal personally filing Chapter 13 Bankruptcy.
 Through bankruptcy counsel our firm pursued a complaint against discharge against the principal of Contractor B based on the state court judgment for material misrepresentation.
 At this point the remaining principal balance of $54,000 was settled for the nondischargeable amount of a $35,000 judgment to take effect at the end of the bankruptcy.
 In the interim our client received Chapter 13 dividends of slightly over $5,000.
 When the principal of B was discharged from bankruptcy in early 2013 state court garnishments were instituted on the nondischargeable $35,000 federal bankruptcy judgment.
 These garnishments netted approximately $1,000.

-With the nondischargeable judgment at $34,000 the principal of B effected a lump sum settlement with our client for $25,000 immediately to release the judgment in mid 2014.
+With the nondischargeable judgment at $34,000 the principal of B effected a lump sum settlement with our client for $25,000 immediate payment to release the judgment in mid 2014.

 Thus, on a $165,000 indebtedness incurred by a non-credit worthy contractor (Contractor B) with virtually no assets our office ultimately collected approximately $141,500 over a seven year period: